Salafi movement: Origins

 The Salafi movement emphasizes looking up to the era of the Salaf al-Salih; who were the early three generations of Muslims that succeeded Prophet Muhammad.
-They consider the faith and practices of salaf al-salih as virtuous and exemplary.
-By seeking to capture values of the Salaf in their own lives, Salafis attempt to recreate a ‘golden age’, and revive a pristine version of Islam, stripped of all later accretions, including the four schools of law as well as popular Sufism.
+They consider the faith and practices of Salaf al-Salih as virtuous and exemplary.
+By seeking to capture values of the Salaf in their own lives, Salafis attempt to recreate a 'golden age', and revive a pristine version of Islam, stripped of all later accretions, including the four schools of law as well as popular Sufism.
 The emergence of Salafism coincided with the rise of Western colonialism across many parts of the Islamic world.
-Between the eighteenth and the twentieth centuries, these reformist movements called for a direct return to the Scriptures, institutional standardisations and jihad against colonial powers.
+Between the eighteenth and the twentieth centuries, these reformist movements called for a direct return to the Scriptures, institutional standardisations and Jihad against colonial powers.

 The movement developed across various regions of the Islamic World in the late 19th century as an Islamic response against the rising European imperialism.
 The Salafi revivalists were inspired by the creedal doctrines of the medieval Syrian Hanbali theologian Ibn Taymiyya, who had strongly condemned philosophy and various features of Sufism as heretical.
 Ibn Taymiyya's radical reform programme called for Muslims to return to the pristine Islam of the Salaf al-Salih (pious ancestors); through a direct understanding of Scriptures.
-Further influences of the early Salafiyya movement included various 18th-century Islamic reform movements such as the Wahhabi movement in the Arabian Peninsula, subcontinental reform movements spearheaded by Shah Waliullah Dehlawi, Shah Ismail Dehlawi and Sayyid Ahmad Shaheed as well as the Yemeni islah movement led by Al-San'aani and Al-Shawkani.
+Further influences of the early Salafiyya movement included various 18th-century Islamic reform movements such as the Wahhabi movement in the Arabian Peninsula, Indian reform movements spearheaded by Shah Waliullah Dehlawi, Shah Ismail Dehlawi and Sayyid Ahmad Shaheed as well as the Yemeni Islah movement led by al-San'aani and al-Shawkani.

-These movements had advocated the belief that the Qur'an and Sunnah are the primary sources of sharia and the legal status quo should be scrutinized based on Qur'an and Hadith.
+These movements had advocated the belief that the Qur'an and Sunnah are the primary sources of Sharia and the legal status quo should be scrutinized based on Qur'an and Hadith.
 Far from being novel, this idea was a traditionist thesis kept alive within the Hanbali school of law.
-The Wahhabi movement, under the leadership of Muhammad Ibn Abd al-Wahhab, forcefully revived Hanbali traditionism in 18th century Arabia.
-Influenced by the Hanbali scholars Ahmad ibn Taymiyyah (d.
+The Wahhabi movement, under the leadership of Muhammad ibn Abd al-Wahhab, forcefully revived Hanbali traditionism in 18th century Arabia.
+Influenced by the Hanbali scholars Ibn Taymiyya (d.
 728/1328) and Ibn Qayyim al-Jawziyya (d.
-751/1350); the teachings of Ibn 'Abd al-Wahhab were also closely linked to the formulation of proto-Hanbalism expounded by early Hanbali writers 'Abd Allah ibn Ahmad (d.
+751/1350); the teachings of Muhammad ibn 'Abd al-Wahhab were also closely linked to the formulation of proto-Hanbalism expounded by early Hanbali writers 'Abd Allah ibn Ahmad (d.
 290/903), Abu Bakr al-Khallal (d.
 311/923) as well as non-Hanbali scholars like Ibn Hazm, whom he cited frequently.
-Indian Hadith specialist Shah Waliullah Dehlawi, while rejecting Taqlid, also emphasised on involving the Fuqaha (jurisconsultants) in the study of hadith, their interpretations and rationalisation.
+Indian Hadith specialist Shah Waliullah Dehlawi, while criticising Taqlid, also emphasised on involving the Fuqaha (jurisconsultants) in the study of Hadith, their interpretations and rationalisation.
 Thus, he was accommodative towards classical structures of Fiqh.
-In Yemen, influential scholar Muhammad ibn Ali Al-Shawkani (1759-1834) condemned Taqlid far more fiercely, and his movement advocated radical rejection of classical Fiqh structures.
+In Yemen, influential scholar Muhammad ibn Ali al-Shawkani (1759–1834) condemned Taqlid far more fiercely, and his movement advocated radical rejection of classical Fiqh structures.
 The promotion of Ijtihad of these movements was also accompanied by an emphasis on strict adherence to Qur'an and Hadith.